monideep2255/DailyQuoteBlaster/docs/Quotes.md

 * Discipline gives you choices in life
 * **Every NO gets you closer to a YES**
 * **Everyone wants to feel (1) safe and secure and (2) in control**
-* Negotiation… is nothing more than communication with results. \~ Chriss Voss
+* Negotiation… is nothing more than communication with results. \~ Chris Voss
 * Use What and How, not Why, while negotiating or discussing a topic
 * **How to make a decision:**
   * Choose